zapata-engineering/orquestra-sdk/docs/guides/workflow-runs.rst

 Results, Logs, and Artifacts
 ----------------------------

 Interacting with workflow runs is made possible by the WorkflowRun object and its methods.
-WorkflowRun objects are not intended to be instantiated directly, but are returned when a workflow run is created (i.e. when the ``prepare()`` or ``run()`` method of a workflow definition is called), or from the ``WorkflowRun.by_id()`` class method.
+WorkflowRun objects are not intended to be instantiated directly, but are returned when a workflow run is created (i.e. when the ``run()`` method of a workflow definition is called), or from the ``WorkflowRun.by_id()`` class method.
 The former case provides WorkflowRun objects for runs that were created previously in the same process, the creates WorkflowRun objects for runs created in a separate process.
 Runs can be identified solely by their IDs, allowing you to reconstruct the WorkflowRun of a previously started workflow as long as you know the run ID.
 The following example demonstrates how a separate process can get the results of a workflow run.

 .. literalinclude:: ../examples/tests/test_local_ray.py
     :start-after: def execute_workflow():